 This is the classic version of Chicken Parm.
-A restaurant-quality Chicken Parmesan is so easy to recreate at home (for a fraction of the price).
+We love re-creating our favorite Italian restaurant dishes like Zuppa Toscana and of course, this Chicken Parmesan which you can make at home for a fraction of the price.
 Since this chicken is breaded and covered in sauce, it also reheats really well so you will appreciate any leftovers.
 This is among our family’s favorite 30-minute meals.

 How can something so simple be THIS good you ask?
 You only have to try it once and you will know why everyone is talking about this dish.
 P.S.
 If you want to take this a step further, you can also make Stuffed Chicken Parmesan.

-- Mak the easy 20-minute homemade marinara and while it simmers, continue to prep the chicken.
+- Prep Marinara – If using storebought marinara, move on to step 2, otherwise, make the easy 20-minute homemade marinara.
+While it simmers, continue to prep the chicken.

-- Cut 2 chicken breasts in half length-wise for 4 cutlets and season with salt and pepper.
+- Cut 2 chicken breasts in half length-wise for 4 cutlets.
+Put them between plastic wrap and pound them to an even 1/3″ thickness then season with salt and pepper.

-- Pour half of your marinara sauce in a casserole dish.
-Arrange chicken pieces over marinara in a single layer.
+- Assemble – Pour half of your marinara sauce in a casserole dish.
+Arrange chicken pieces over the marinara in a single layer.
 Spoon on marinara sauce and top with cheese then bake in a casserole dish at 425˚F for 15 minutes until cheese is melted and sauce is bubbling.

 Can Chicken Parm be Made Ahead?

-You can saute the breaded chicken, arrange in a casserole dish and top with marinara and cheese, then cover and refrigerate.
+You can saute the breaded chicken, arrange it in a casserole dish, and top it with marinara and cheese, then cover and refrigerate.
 Bake before serving, but be sure to bake a few minutes longer since you are baking chilled chicken.
 Check the internal temperature of the chicken with an instant-read thermometer to ensure that it bakes to a safe 165˚F.